mosip/documentation/docs/architecture/feature-workflows.md

   * **Login With OTP**: Credential download using OTP Based authentication to authorize the user

     **Illustrated Implementation**: National ID credentials download
-  * **Login With KBA**: Credential download using KBA to authorize the user.
+  * **Login With KBI**: Credential download using KBI to authorize the user.
 The knowledge (as described by the credential issuer to authorize) is exposed to eSignet from Registry (Issuer) through eSignet Issuance Plugins

     **Illustrated Implementation**: Insurance ID credentials download